airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 - Both `pivots` and `cohortSpec` are optional properties.
 For detailed descriptions of the `cohortSpec` and the `pivots` objects, refer to the official documentation [here](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/CohortSpec) and [here](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/Pivot).
 - To enable Incremental sync for Custom reports, you must include the `date` dimension (except for custom Cohort reports).

+### Data Sampling and Data Request Time Increment

+Data sampling in Google Analytics 4 refers to the process of estimating analytics data when the amount of data in an account exceeds Google's predefined compute thresholds.
+To mitigate the chances of data sampling being applied to the results, the **Data request time increment in days** field allows users to specify the interval used when requesting data from the Google Analytics API.
+By setting the time increment to 1 (one day increment), users can reduce the data processed per request, minimizing the likelihood of data sampling and ensuring more accurate results.
+While larger time increments can speed up the sync, choosing a smaller value (1) is recommended to prioritize data accuracy unless there is a specific need for faster synchronization at the expense of some potential inaccuracies.
+Please note that this field does not apply to custom Cohort reports.

 ## Performance Considerations